mikepartelow/mikepartelow.github.io/docs/_posts/2023-10-31-docker-multi-stage-build-tests.md

 ## Disadvantages

 - Extra 5 bytes per test in our final image.
-- Our tests run in our build phase, which can be confusing especially in a CI pipeline.
+- Our tests run in our build phase, which can be confusing, especially in a CI pipeline.
 - Totally custom.
 Any test output is unlikely to be easily parsed by standard tools.

 ## The Bottom Line

 CI pipelines typically have a `testing` phase.
-If our build artifact doesn't fit well into our testing paradigm, intentionally breaking the build remains a better option than having no tests at all, or writing a byzantine, unreadable test just to "fit in" with a testing framework not designed for our artifact type.
+If our build artifact doesn't fit well into our testing paradigm, we may end up writing a byzantine, unreadable test just to "fit in" with a testing framework not designed for our artifact type.
+Or we may end up with no tests at all.

+In those cases, we can leverage Docker's powerful biult-in features to deliver tested artifacts to our customers.